 The overall goal of this project is to design, develop and evaluate different options to meet the proposed regulations while minimizing the economic costs and environmental impacts of the proposed design.
 The proposed design must strive to minimize the impact on existing agricultural practices.

 At a minimum your design must include the following elements:

 - Meet functionality constraints in terms of water usage patterns and existing agricultural practices.

 - Measures to conserve water, harvest water, improve water reuse/recycle and reduce discharge.

 - Measures to conserve energy and improve energy efficiency.

 - Economic considerations in all designs (Capital versus operating costs, comparison to current state of affairs).

-- Regulatory aspects of technologies (ex. is the implementation of the technology permitted by law?)
+- Regulatory aspects (ex. is the implementation of the project plan permitted by law?)

 - Scalability to accommodate different funding scenarios.

 Provide your design, evaluate the net present value of the design and life-cycle analysis.